ecs160ss12019/StackOverflow/CRC_sprint1.md

 Initially has three lives and decrement one Whenever I get shot<br>
 Move horizontally <br>
 Use KeyStroke to update my position<br>
-Has physical signals and fire signals
+Has physical signals and fire signals<br>
+Explode when it get shot from malware app<br>
 </td><td>
 Signal<br>
 Entities<br>